STEMinds/Eduponics-Mini/README.md

 * [ESPDuino Firmware](http://www.espruino.com/Download)
 * [Lua RTOS](https://github.com/whitecatboard/Lua-RTOS-ESP32)

+You might also consider a generic ESP32-IDF3 image with built in ulab (a numpy like library) this firmware can be downloaded from here: [esp32_generic_idf3_ulab](https://gitlab.com/rcolistete/micropython-samples/-/blob/master/ESP32/Firmware/v1.12_with_ulab/ulab_v0.54.0_2020-07-29/Generic_flash-4MB/esp32_idf3_ulab_dp_thread_v1.12-663-gea4670d5a_2020-07-29.bin)

 ## How to use the IDF3 firmware

 The IDF3 ESP32 firmware is generic firmware. it will work both on Arduino IDE and MicroPython.